getsentry/sentry-docs/src/_includes/common/filter-events.md

 ### Inbound Data Filters

-Inbound data filters allow to determine which errors, if any, Sentry should ignore.
+Inbound data filters allow you to determine which errors, if any, Sentry should ignore.
 Explore these by navigating to **[Project] » Project Settings » Inbound Filters.**

 Inbound filters include: